devnull-tools/soda/README.md

 ### fail (message)

-Displays a failed operation message and logs it in the $LOG_FILE
+Displays a failed operation message and logs it in the *$LOG_FILE*.

 ### input (description, variable, [default_value])